Do you really know how your customers feel about your products and services? How about the quality of your customer service?

 When to use CSAT

-Any time you want customer insight in one of the following areas, you can use a CSAT survey:
+Any time you want customer insight into one of the following areas, you can use a CSAT survey:

 - Customer support interactions